Shopify vs Squarespace (2017) - A Comparison Review

 As discussed above, Squarespace templates are gorgeous.
 Although this is a subjective area, I feel they are more contemporary or varied in nature than the free templates from Shopify.

-There are also more templates to choose from in Squarespace: you can choose from 60+ free / included templates to Shopify's 9.
+There are also more templates to choose from in Squarespace: you can choose from around free / included templates to Shopify's 9.
 That said, there's a very wide range of Shopify paid-for templates available - more on that in a moment - and the 9 templates that are provided with Shopify contain quite a few variants for each theme, meaning there are actually more free options than the number nine suggests.

 There's definitely a 'wow' factor with certain Squarespace templates that sets them apart from similar website building / e-commerce platforms.
 That said, a lot of templates - and this is in keeping with the issues discussed above regarding content presentation vs selling online - are geared towards users who want to blog or showcase an art, photography or music portfolio.
+Depending on the chosen template, you'll find lots of nice visual effects in play, such as parallax scrolling and text that gracefully fades in and fades out as users scroll through a site.

 Squarespace templates can be further enhanced, thanks to an integration with Getty images.
 This provides you with an easy and affordable way to add stock images to your website - images cost $10 each, plus VAT where applicable.
 This actually works out considerably cheaper than buying pictures direct from Getty Images or iStock and uploading them to your Squarespace site.

 And if all that wasn't enough, Squarespace recently upped the ante in the template stakes by introducing video backgrounds - you can now use a Youtube or Vimeo video as a background for your template, with stunning results.
+You just enter a Youtube URL into your page settings and Squarespace will use it as the background (and to boot will give you quite a few styling options and filters to apply to it).

 However, Shopify is by no means a slouch in the template / visuals department.
 The Shopify free templates are aesthetically pleasing and arguably better than a lot of the ‘out-of-the-box’ templates provided by competing products such as Volusion or Bigcommerce.